-Most of the academy's income is obtained from the ESFA in the form of recurrent grants, the use of which is restricted to particular purposes.
-The grants received from the ESFA during the year ended 31 August 2017 and the associated expenditure are shown as restricted funds in the statement of financial activities.
+Most of the Academy's income is obtained from the ESFA in the form of recurrent grants, the use of which is restricted to particular purposes.
+The grants received from the ESFA during the year ended 31 August 2018 and the associated expenditure are shown as restricted funds in the statement of financial activities.

-During the year ended 31 August 2017, total expenditure of £2,625,766 was less than recurrent restricted grant funding from the ESFA together with other restricted incoming resources.
-The excess of income over expenditure for the period was £123,068.
+During the year ended August 2018, total expenditure of £2,713,442 was less than recurrent restricted grant funding from the ESFA together with other restricted incoming resources.
+The excess of income over expenditure for the period was £60,751.

-The main financial performance indictor is the level of reserves held at the Balance Sheet date.
-In particular, the management of spending against General Annual Grant (GAG) requires special attention as the amount of carry forward is restricted.
-In the period under review there was £223,690 of GAG carried forward.
+The main financial performance indicator is the level of reserves held at the Balance Sheet date.
+There is no restriction on the amount of carry forward on the General Annual Grant (GAG).
+In the period under review there was £227,209 of GAG carried forward.
 Another key financial performance indicator is staffing costs as a percentage of recurrent income.
-For 2017 this was 88.4% and this will be monitored in future periods.
+For 2017/18 this was 85% and this will be monitored for future periods.

 The trust's non-teaching staff are entitled to membership of the Local Government Pension Scheme.
-The Trust's share of the Scheme's assets is currently assessed to be less than its liabilities in the Scheme, and consequently the academy balance sheet shows a net liability of £780,000.
+The Trust's share of the Scheme's assets is currently assessed to be less than its liabilities in the Scheme, and consequently the academy balance sheet shows a net liability of £621,000.